souledoutnicole/souledoutnicole/README.md

 <h3 align="center">Your passionate developer</h3>
 <p>
 Hi I'm Nicole!
 A backend developer turning full stack, learning and growing every day in the digital world one step at a time.
-My passion lies in building projects from the ground up—starting with simple scripts and evolving into fully functional websites and applications.
+My passion lies in building projects from the ground up—starting whether Im practicing what I learned or building simple projects to start off.
 Along the way, I’ve been expanding my skills, exploring new tools, and diving deeper into the world of development.
 If you want a <b> FiveM developer</b>, <b>Discord Creator</b>  or need <b>Tech Help</b> <a href="mailto:itstechlady@gmail.com">contact me</a>, or join the  <a href="https://discord.gg/DuJPUDqCMQand">discord</a> and make a ticket.
 </p>

 🌻 I'm currently working on brushing up my skills in tech.